Boeing halts production in South Carolina, too

 Boeing said it will “continue to conduct enhanced cleaning activities at the site” during the suspension.

-Boeing’s decision came the same day Airbus announced its manufacturing operations in Mobile, Alabama, as well as at its European factories, would suspend work due to the economic and health crisis.
+Boeing’s decision came the same day Airbus announced its manufacturing operations in Mobile, Alabama, as well as at some European factories, would suspend work for several weeks due to the economic and health crisis.